nais/handbook/docs/welcome/nais-sponsor.md

 You can also attach yourself to anyone that you feel might shed more light on a topic you want to explore further.

 So if you find yourself wondering about something - keep this in mind:
-It is our duty (not to mention in our own best interest) to make sure you have the tools and understanding that you need so imagine that this _Cronjob_ is run on the team every minute.
+It is our duty (not to mention in our own best interest) to make sure you have the tools and understanding that you need - so never forget that no question is too stupid to be worth asking.